alevani/ant_war_simulation/REPORT.md

 ----

 We are now going to review 4 other types of ants that are also interesting to mention and from which we are going to highlight a few biological behaviors.
-Carpenter ants, Leafcutter ants, Crazy ants, and Pharaoh ants are among the most known species of ants.
+Carpenter ants, Leafcutter ants,  and Pharaoh ants are among the most known species of ants.
 This because they mostly exist in an environment close to humans and thus are more inclined to have interaction with our society.

 ### 2.5.2 Carpenter ants